luisfer90/prueba-tecnica/README.md

-# Prueba Técnica - Ticket Management App
+# Technical Test - Ticket Management App

 ## Overview
 This is an Angular 19.1 application designed to manage event tickets.
 It provides CRUD operations to create, update, and list tickets, interacting with a backend API hosted on Strapi.